top of page

 -

-Counselling, not monitoring: sessions are private and confidential, with no reporting back on individual conversations
+Counselling, not monitoring.
+Sessions remain private, with no reporting on individual conversations

 -

-Flexible delivery that meets the reality of how your teams work: in-person, online, or hybrid
+Flexible delivery aligned with how your teams actually work: in-person, online, or hybrid

 -

-Accessible options: onsite, remote, or from my private practice in Shirley, Southampton
+Accessible options across London, the South East, and from my private practice in Southampton

 Workplace counselling in the UK has been associated with meaningful improvements in employee wellbeing.
-One large-scale study found that many employees accessing regular workplace counselling experienced reduced psychological distress, with shifts in attendance patterns and engagement over time (McLeod, 2021).
+A large-scale study found that employees accessing regular counselling experienced reduced psychological distress, alongside improvements in attendance and engagement over time (McLeod, 2021).

-Person-centred counselling & psychotherapy is not about providing ready-made solutions.
+Person-centred counselling and psychotherapy, supported by integrative and trauma-informed understanding, is not about providing ready-made solutions.
 It offers a space for reflection and processing.
-Change often unfolds gradually - in steadier decisions, clearer communication, and a renewed sense of presence in work and life.
+Change often unfolds gradually, in steadier decisions, clearer communication, and a renewed sense of presence in work and life.

 Although each workplace is different, organisations commonly observe: